 Step 3: Select a monitoring service

-Your system doesn’t have to be connected to a monitoring service that calls the police.
+Your DIY security system doesn’t have to be connected to a monitoring service that calls the police.
 It can simply trigger an alarm siren.
 But don’t dismiss the importance of alarm monitoring.
 Crime statistics show that burglars aren’t scared away by sirens.
 They know it will take at least three to five minutes for neighbors to call the police and just as long for police to respond to the call.
-A monitoring service can contact the authorities much faster.
+A home security system monitoring service can contact the authorities much faster.
 Insurance companies understand the importance of faster police/fire notification, and many offer discounts to offset some of the monitoring costs.
 So check with your insurer.

 Alarm installation companies typically charge you $40 per month with a three-year minimum contract for alarm monitoring.
-By installing your own system and dealing directly with a monitoring service, you can save at least $360 per year.
+By installing your own security system and dealing directly with a monitoring service, you can save at least $360 per year.
 Simply search the Internet for “alarm monitoring.”
 Make sure the company is UL (Underwriter’s Laboratory) listed.

 If you’ve switched to digital phone service or Voice Over Internet Protocol (VoIP), make sure the monitoring company is equipped to handle those types of calls.
 If not, it may provide other means of transmitting an alarm signal, such as Internet, cellular, satellite or radio communicators.
 Ask how much the additional equipment costs and if there are any additional service fees.